iifl-logo

 We draw attention to the following matters in the Notes to the financial statements:

 d.
-As per regulation of SA-610 i.e. "Using the work of Internal Auditor" as provided by ICAI, we have relied on the report of internal auditor M/s Rachna Patel & Associates appointed by the company for conducting day-to-day audit of the company.
-The companys standalone financial figures for the year ended March 31, 2023, and the half-year ended September 30, 2022, have been examined by internal auditor M/s Rachna Patel & Associates and we have relied on their report for any discrepancies.
+As per regulation of SA-610 i.e. “Using the work of Internal Auditor” as provided by ICAI, we have relied on the report of internal auditor M/s Rachna Patel & Associates appointed by the company for conducting day-to-day audit of the company.
+The companys standalone financial figures for the year ended March 31, 2025 have been examined by internal auditor M/s Rachna Patel & Associates and the Internal audit report was issued as on dated 14th April, 2025 and we have relied on their report for any discrepancies.

 e.
-The company had provided short term loans and advances to various other entities as reflected in the audit report, also necessary resolutions have been passed in the board meeting with respect of these loans.
-These loans are not interest free and necessary interest has been charges on the same.
+The company had provided short term loans and advances amounting to Rs.
+470 Lakhs to various other entities as reflected in the audit report, also necessary resolutions have been passed in the board meeting with respect of these loans.
+Necessary interest has also been charged on the same.
+These loans were advanced out of the surplus funds available with the company to earn additional interest income on the same.
+The balances of these loans advanced are subject to confirmation.

 As required by Section 143(3) of the Act, we report that: